photoprism/photoprism-docs/docs/developer-guide/setup.md

 ## Building multi-arch images ##

-This works out of the box with Docker Desktop.
+This works out of the box with *Docker Desktop*.
 Just run `make docker-development-multiarch`.
 If you want to build those images for different architectures on Linux, you need to setup `docker buildx` builder instances or setup QEMU on your machine which shall run your builds.
 More info can be found in the docker docs: [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx/), [Leverage multi-CPU architecture support](https://docs.docker.com/desktop/multi-arch/)